andrastantos/anachron/docs/cpu/cpu.rst

 MC68040          1987       0.36
 Intel 80486      1989       0.3
 ==============   ========   =========

+There seems to be a good micro-computer comparison table here: https://drolez.com/retro/

 I'm currently standing at 0.23, slightly better then the competition, but not enormously.